package-url/purl-spec/README.rst

   - The default repository is `repo1.maven.org`
   - The group id is the `namespace` and the artifact id is the `name`
-  - Known `qualifiers` keys are: `classifier` and `extension` as defined in the POM documentation.
+  - Known `qualifiers` keys are: `classifier` and `type` as defined in the POM documentation.
 Note that Maven uses a concept / coordinate called packaging which does not map directly 1:1 to a file extension.
-In this use case, we need to construct a specific file name so extension is a better qualifier for this case.
+In this use case, we need to construct a link to one of many possible artifacts.
+Maven itself uses type in a dependency declaration when needed to disambiguate between them.
   - Examples::

         maven:org.apache.xmlgraphics/batik-anim@1.9.1
-        maven:org.apache.xmlgraphics/batik-anim@1.9.1?extension=pom
+        maven:org.apache.xmlgraphics/batik-anim@1.9.1?type=pom
         maven:org.apache.xmlgraphics/batik-anim@1.9.1?classifier=sources
-        maven:org.apache.xmlgraphics/batik-anim@1.9.1?extension=zip&classifier=dist
+        maven:org.apache.xmlgraphics/batik-anim@1.9.1?type=zip&classifier=dist
-        maven:net.sf.jacob-projec/jacob@1.14.3?classifier=x86&extension=dll
+        maven:net.sf.jacob-projec/jacob@1.14.3?classifier=x86&type=dll
-        maven:net.sf.jacob-projec/jacob@1.14.3?classifier=x64&extension=dll
+        maven:net.sf.jacob-projec/jacob@1.14.3?classifier=x64&type=dll

 - `npm` for Node NPM packages: